CyberGate Technical Analysis

 we can also use emulation, but that is what came to my mind first.

-The next function is doing the same Anti-Debug Technique this time using _debugbreak.
+The next function is doing the same Anti-Debug Technique this time using _debugbreak

 After that, a series of debug checks with simple techniques, by Checking the BeingDebugged member of the PEB, checking if a remote debugger is attached, and checking again the BeingDebugged flag but using an API this time not manual parsing.

-Another Anti-Sandbox technique is using Beep Api which is often passed by sandboxes and AVs to save time during the behavioral analysis as it takes a large time delay to finish execution.
+Api which is often passed by sandboxes and AVs to save time during the behavioral analysis as it takes a large time delay to finish execution.

-Another Anti-Debugging check used also is NtGlobalFlag check, this value should be zero if no debugger is attached.
+check, this value should be zero if no debugger is attached.

-We can find another good anti-debugging technique also, which is using OutputDebugString, but who this work?!
+We can find another good anti-debugging technique also, which is using OutputDebugString

 the malware starts by setting an error code and then calling “OutputDebugString” which is used to send messages to the debugger console, if no debugger is attached this will result in a specific error code, the malware then checks if the last error code isn’t changed, that means no error resulted from “OutputDebugString” and it’s running in a debugger.